-Federally Funded Research and Development Centers (FFRDCs) follow a slightly different process as outlined in the Federal Acquisition Regulations (FAR Part 35.017-4, Reviewing FFRDCs): An FFRDC review should include the following: (1) an examination of the sponsor's special technical needs and mission requirements that are performed by the FFRDC to determine if and at what level they continue to exist; (2) consideration of alternative sources to meet the sponsor's needs; (3) an assessment of the efficiency and effectiveness of the FFRDC in meeting the sponsor's needs, including the FFRDC's ability to maintain its objectivity,
+Federally Funded Research and Development Centers (FFRDCs) follow a slightly different process as outlined in the Federal Acquisition Regulations (FAR Part 35.017-4, Reviewing FFRDCs): An FFRDC review should include the following: (1) an examination of the sponsor's special technical needs and mission requirements that are performed by the FFRDC to determine if and at what level they continue to exist; (2) consideration of alternative sources to meet the sponsor's needs; (3) an assessment of the efficiency and effectiveness of the FFRDC in meeting the sponsor's needs, including the FFRDC's ability to maintain its objectivity, independence, quick response capability, currency in its field(s) of expertise, and familiarity with the needs of its sponsor; (4) an assessment of the adequacy of the FFRDC management in ensuring a cost-effective operation; and (5) a determination that the criteria for establishing the FFRDC continue to be satisfied and that the sponsoring agreement is in compliance with FAR 35.017-1.

-1 The PO should exercise judgment and consider the complexity of the facility in determining whether to begin the review process earlier.
+&lt;sup>1 The PO should exercise judgment and consider the complexity of the facility in determining whether to begin the review process earlier.